rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 ## Step 11: Edit your Laptop's HostFile to access the web pages hosted on the BigBang Cluster

-> Remember to un-edit your hostfile when your finished tinkering
+> Remember to un-edit your Hosts file when your finished tinkering

 ```bash
 # [ubuntu@Ubuntu_VM:~]